-All Local Managers will schedule regional meets on Saturday, October 25, and sectional meets on Saturday, November 1 between the hours of 10:00 a.m. and 3:00 p.m.
-In some instances where courses are at a premium, managers can request a waiver in the starting time of their meet by contacting rmcgraw@hisa.org.
+All Local Managers will schedule regional meets on Saturday, October 24, and sectional meets on Saturday, October 31 between the hours of 10:00 a.m. and 3:00 p.m.
+In some instances where courses are at a premium, managers can request a waiver in the starting time of their meet by contacting rmcgraw@ihsa.org.

-B. Regional-Sectional Data Exchange: Each Regional Manager may obtain a text file with the eligible List of Participants for each school assigned to their regional from the Schools and Officials Center on the IHSA Web Page beginning Wednesday at 4:00 p.m. of the week preceding the regional.
+B. Regional-Sectional Data Exchange:

+Each Regional Manager may obtain a text file with the eligible List of Participants for each school assigned to their regional from the Schools and Officials Center on the IHSA Web Page beginning Wednesday at 4:00 p.m. of the week preceding the regional.
 Each regional manager must complete the winner report online in the Schools and Officials Center on the IHSA Web Page (www.ihsa.org).
 Sectional Managers should obtain the data they need to administer their meet from the Schools and Officials Center.
-Each Regional Manager must complete the winner report on-line in the Schools and Officials Center no later than 4:00 p.m. after the conclusion of the regional.
+Each Regional Manager must complete the winner report and upload their complete result files on-line in the Schools and Officials Center no later than 4:00 p.m. after the conclusion of the regional.
 Each Regional manager must also email a set of complete results to Ron McGraw immediately following their meet (rmcgraw@ihsa.org).

-C. Sectional-State Final Data Exchange: Each Sectional Manager may obtain a text file with the eligible List of Participants for each school entered in the Cross Country State Series.
-The eligible List of Participants will be available for all schools entered in the state series beginning Wednesday at 4:00 p.m. the week of the regional.
+C. Sectional-State Final Data Exchange: Each Sectional Manager may obtain a text file with the eligible List of Participants for each school entered in the Cross Country

+State Series.
+The eligible List of Participants will be available for all schools entered in the state series beginning Monday afternoon around 4:00 p.m. the week of the Sectional.
 Sectional Managers should obtain the data they need to administer their meet from the Schools and Officials Center.
-Each Sectional Manager must complete the winner report on-line in the Schools and Officials Center no later than 4:00 p.m. after the conclusion of the sectional.
+Each Sectional Manager must complete the winner report and upload their complete result files on-line in the Schools and Officials Center no later than 4:00 p.m. after the conclusion of the sectional.
 Each Sectional manager must also email a set of complete results to Ron McGraw immediately following their meet (rmcgraw@ihsa.org).